-Colossal head of possibly a water-god with a massive forehead and a protruding brow emphasising his strength and power.
+Colossal head, possibly a water-god with a massive forehead and a protruding brow, emphasising his strength and power.
 The slightly pointy ears make him look more like a god rather than a human.
 The hair is weathered, possibly from its outdoor placement in the Renaissance when the head was used as a fountain.
 The tousled looks retain the chisel marks and the unkempt locks of the hair suggest that he has just emerged from the water.
-The lower edge of his facial skin is jagged suggesting sea weed.
+The lower edge of his facial skin is jagged, suggesting sea weed.
 The paddle shaped bust is a modern addition of the 18th century when the bust would have left the Villa d'Este.